-This procedural guide includes information about the California Department of Forestry and Fire Protection (CAL FIRE) Fire Prevention Grants Program.
-The Program has been funded in the past with Cap-and-Trade auction proceeds appropriated by the California Legislature to agencies that administer California Climate Investments (CCI).
-The appropriation for Fiscal Year 2020-2021 and Fiscal Year 2021-2022 is pending and may be funded from another source.
+This procedural guide includes information about the California Department of Forestry and Fire Protection (CAL FIRE) Fire Prevention (FP) Grants Program.
+The Program is funded by the State of California General Fund and with Cap-and-Trade auction proceeds appropriated by the California Legislature to agencies that administer California Climate Investments (CCI) and the General Fund (GF).

-The CAL FIRE's Fire Prevention Grants Program improves the resiliency of forested and forest adjacent communities and upper watershed forests while achieving climate goals.
+Up to \$120 million is being allocated to CAL FIRE's Fire Prevention Grants Program in Fiscal Year 2021-2022 from the CCI Greenhouse Gas Reduction Fund (GGRF) and GF.
 For more information about CAL FIRE's other CCI programs, please visit CAL FIRE Grants.